- Home

 National HPV vaccination program

-Smoking and passive smoking – Chemicals in tobacco can damage the cells of the cervix, making cancer more likely to develop in people with HPV.
+- smoking and passive smoking – chemicals in tobacco can damage the cells of the cervix, making it harder for the body to clear the HPV infection

-Using oral contraceptives (the pill) for a long time – Research has shown that taking the pill for five years or more increases the risk of developing cervical cancer in people with HPV.
-The reason for this is not clear.
-However, the risk is small and the pill can also help protect against other types of cancer, such as uterine and ovarian cancers.
-Talk to your doctor if you are concerned.
+- using oral contraceptives (the pill) for a long time – some research has suggested that taking the pill for 5 years or more slightly increases the risk of developing cervical cancer in people with HPV

 More resources